Rohit456780/ai-optimizer-agent/README.md

 - Tested environment setup in VS Code
 - Ready to move to Day 3: dynamic model building from CSV inputgit add README.md

+🧩 Day 3 — Data-Driven Knapsack Model

+In Day 3, the knapsack model was upgraded to be fully data-driven and interactive.
+The script now reads input data from a CSV file, allows dynamic capacity (from user or file), and supports optional constraints such as item count limits, mutually exclusive pairs, and dependent pairs.
+All inputs are validated before being added as constraints, and the final solution (selected items and total value) is saved to a results file.
+This makes the model flexible, explainable, and closer to how an AI optimization agent would interpret user-defined problem logic.